-It is evident that the central part of the Arkun project area stands out as being strongly anomalous in all five metals and six high priority targets and five medium priority targets have been identified as warranting follow up work.
+It is evident that the central part of the Arkun project area stands out as being strongly anomalous in the REE and six high priority targets and have been identified as warranting follow up work.
+Numerous other areas of anomalism are also present.